NSW control guideline for public health units

 PHUs should begin follow-up investigation for all probable and confirmed cases on the day of notification to identify the source of exposure and contacts.

-• he interview should include symptom history including travel history, identification of any high-risk settings or activities, any exposure to a confirmed or probable case, the nature of any contact with a confirmed or probable case, sexual contact and intimate partners within 21 days of symptom onset, smallpox and mpox vaccination status, other relevant clinical findings to exclude other common causes of rash
+• The interview should include symptom history including travel history, identification of any high-risk settings or activities, any exposure to a confirmed or probable case, the nature of any contact with a confirmed or probable case, sexual contact and intimate partners within 21 days of symptom onset, smallpox and mpox vaccination status, other relevant clinical findings to exclude other common causes of rash.

-• ensure infection control guidelines are followed in caring for the case
+• Advise infection control guidelines are followed in caring for the case.

 Exclusion and restriction

-Exclusion and restriction of mpox cases should occur during the presumed and known infectious periods, including the prodromal and rash stages of the illness.
-Cases should be advised to do the following during their infectious period and until advice has been provided by PHUs regarding clearance of infection.
+Cases should be advised to do the following during their infectious period, including the prodromal and rash stages, and until advice has been provided by their managing clinician or PHU regarding clearance of infection.

 • avoid touching their face or rubbing their eyes, especially if blisters are present on or near their eyes

-If cases cannot work from home, PHUs may conduct a risk assessment on a case-by-case basis, to inform whether the case can attend the workplace.
-Factors to consider include: the type and nature of their work, number and location of their lesions, and mode of transport to and from work.
+If cases work in high-risk settings and cannot work from home, PHUs may conduct a risk assessment on a case-by-case basis to ensure the case can safely attend the workplace.
+Factors to consider include: the type and nature of their work, number and location of their lesions, mode of transport to and from work.
+All lesions must be covered and the case should wear a surgical mask when in the high risk setting.

 PHUs should ensure people with mpox have access to a PHU contact number to seek advice or support where required.